eringill/chronic_infection_python/README.md

 ### Feedback
 We're pleased to accept any feedback you have.
 You can submit an issue in the GitHub repository [here](https://github.com/eringill/chronic_infection_python).
 You can also email questions, comments or suggestions to erin.gill81(at)gmail.com.
+You can also leave comments in the Discussions tab.